Ale-JRD/Alblogtrad/content/post/Trad-1/index.md

 As a matter of fact, as he got clamped down by her tight vagina, which was unique to virgins, Yuu’s own pleasure had also gone up fairly high, and he was close to reaching his limit.

 「Ahn, ahn, ahn-!
 No, that’s… too intense… cumming, cumming… Aahn!
-No more… I’m cumming… C, c, cumming---!!!」
+No more… I’m cumming… C, c, cumming-!!!」

 Just as Miku, who squeezed his hands so tightly that fingernail marks were left behind on them, was about to reach climax, the folds of her vagina contracted and tightened as if trying to squeeze the sperm out of the penis that was buried deep inside her.